Tips, Tricks, Common Errors

 Due to the increasing amount of SPAM mail, I have

 to change this e-Mail address regularly.
 You will always find the latest version

 in the footer of all my pages.

-purpose.
 Any statements may be incorrect and unsuitable for practical usage.
-I
+I cannot take

-cannot take any responsibility for actions you perform based on data,
+any responsibility for actions you perform based on data, assumptions, calculations

-this document for a publication, you have to cite the source.
-A publication of a
+document for a publication, you have to cite the source.
+A publication of a recompilation

-recompilation of the given material is not allowed, if the resulting product is
+of the given material is not allowed, if the resulting product is sold for more

 This document may accidentally refer to trade names and trademarks, which are owned by national or international companies, but which are unknown by me.
 Their rights are fully recognized and these companies are kindly asked to inform me if they do not wish their names to be used at all or to be used in a different way.